tldr-pages/tldr/pages/common/minisign.md

 # minisign

-> A simple and secure utility to sign and verify files.
-Compatible with `signify`.
+> A dead simple tool to sign files and verify signatures.
 > More information: <https://jedisct1.github.io/minisign/>.

 - Generate a new keypair at the default location: